Robbery on the Bank of the Republic: Investigation

 The investigations into the robbery against the bank were carried out jointly by the Office of the Attorney General of the Nation, the National Subdirectorate of Judicial Police and Investigation (Dijin), the Administrative Department of Security (DAS) and the National Police from Colombia.

 After the robbery, the authorities discovered the identity of Jaime Bonilla Esquivel and published his photo in the media.
-The group of assailants, seeing that Bonilla Esquivel had been identified, offered him money and asked him to turn herself in in order to try to prevent them from continuing to persecute the other members of the group.
+The group of assailants, seeing that Bonilla Esquivel had been identified, offered him money and asked him to turn himself in to try to prevent them from continuing to persecute the other members of the group.

 Some time after the robbery, investigators found bales of banknotes, with the serials reported as stolen, in a farm at the Hacienda 'El Paraíso', owned by the governor of the department of Cesar, Lucas Gnecco.

 The assailants and their accomplices bought luxurious estates, cattle, jewelry, vehicles and weapons with the money in order to hide the origin of the money.

 On October 17, 1995, the authorities reported that they had carried out 280 searches, detained some 90 people, 45 of them implicated, and had recovered close to $2 billion pesos.
 The bank had exchanged some $7 billion pesos in bills with denominations that had been stolen.
 Some $8 billion pesos of the $24 billion stolen in Valledupar were still missing.